Published:

 Downriver is anchored by the Spokane River bluff, which it straddles on the neighborhood’s southern side.
 To the north, Audubon is anchored by Audubon Park.
 A healthy tree canopy envelops the area, for comfortable pedestrian shade.The brick homes provide a feeling of 1920s continuity as you pass from one side of Northwest Boulevard to the other.

-Indian Canyon: Recreational Bliss
+North Indian Trail: Recreational Bliss

 Why Choose Sammamish Mortgage?

-At Sammamish Mortgage, our focus is helping you find your dream home in a neighborhood that fits your lifestyle now and in the future.
+At Sammamish Mortgage, our focus is helping you find your dream home in a neighborhood in Spokane that fits your lifestyle now and in the future.
 These areas represent the finest neighborhoods to live in Spokane, whether you’re looking for a rustic century old hideaway or a more modern, commercially adjacent landing spot.

 Sammamish Mortgage has been in business since 1992, and has assisted many home buyers in the Pacific Northwest.
 If you are looking for mortgage financing in Washington State, we can help.
-Sammamish Mortgage offers mortgage programs in Colorado, Idaho, Oregon and Washington.
+Sammamish Mortgage offers mortgage programs in Colorado, Idaho, Oregon, Washington, and California.

 Contact us if you have any mortgage-related questions or concerns.
 If you are ready to move forward, you can view rates, obtain a customized instant rate quote, or apply instantly directly from our website.